Methodology

 2002/03Year 1

-Results are provided for this total pupil cohort (including all children who had been cautioned or sentenced for an offence) for comparison purposes[2].
+Results are provided for this total pupil cohort (including all children who had been cautioned or sentenced for an offence) for comparison purposes[2] (opens in a new tab).

 Children that appear on a school census at the end of KS2 and the end of KS4 have been included in this analysis, with allowances for those that have moved ahead or been kept behind by one or more school years.
 Independent AP schools have been included, however those with KS4 results at mainstream independent schools have been removed.